Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 How to Decide Whether a Supplement is Worth Trying At All

-A practical, evidence-informed framework for deciding whether a supplement is worth considering before comparing products or ingredients.
+A practical, evidence-informed framework for deciding whether a supplement is worth considering before comparing products, ingredients, or brands.

-Clarifying goals, evidence, and tradeoffs usually matters more than choosing products quickly.
+Clarifying the goal, evidence, dose, and tradeoffs usually matters more than comparing products quickly.

 Step One: Clarify the Actual Goal

-Clarifying the purpose helps determine whether supplementation meaningfully fits the situation—or whether another approach may be more appropriate.
+Clarifying the reason helps determine whether supplementation meaningfully fits the current need, or whether another approach may be more appropriate first.

 Step Two: Consider Whether a Defined Need Exists